-FW(C) 1.3.1 REVISED In relation to standard FW(C) 1.3, after the first 24 hours, calves no longer with their dam must be offered free access to pasteurised whole milk (or transition milk) to ensure they are consuming at least 6 litres of milk per day until weaning.
+- FW(C) 1.3.1 REVISED In relation to standard FW(C) 1.3, after the first 24 hours, calves no longer with their dam must be maintained at a healthy body weight and: - a) offered sufficient access to pasteurised whole milk or transition milk to ensure they are consuming at least eight litres of milk per day (or 15% of their bodyweight, whichever is the most), or - b) fed at least 900g of good quality artificial calf milk replacer powder per day, mixed according to manufacturer's instructions, and - c) fed the required volume of milk across at least two feeds per day for the first 42 days of life.

-Producers should ensure that bought in calves have received colostrum as set out in FW(C) 1.3 and FW(C) 1.3.1
+Producers should ensure that bought in calves have received colostrum as set out in standards FW(C) 1.3 and FW(C) 1.3.1.